 Exchange 2013 includes a self signed SSL Certificate to facilitate SSL encryption.
 However, this self-signed cert is not recognized by web browsers and mobile devices and will cause security warnings and connection failures.
-The solution is to utilize an SSL certificate from a recognized third-party certificate provider (like GoDaddy).
+The solution is to utilize an SSL certificate from a recognized third-party certificate provider (like GoDaddy, NameCheap, Etc).
 If you haven’t purchased a new cert yet, here is my quick guide to dependable and cheap ssl certificates.

 How to create a new certificate request on Exchange 2013